cmer81/BlackHole/README.md

 Extras
 ======

-BlackHole also haves some extra functionalities, that are disabled by default.
+BlackHole also have some extra functionalities, that are disabled by default.
 You can send a token, to ensure that the user is who he is saying he is.
 * You can send it by mail